Texas’s Commercial Driver’s License Laws

 Texas requires commercial motor vehicle (CMV) operators to maintain a commercial driver's license (CDL).
 There are several types of CDLs and rules and requirements specific to each.
 This article outlines when each type of CDL is required, the CDL application procedure, and the consequences of CDL rule violations.

-Texas's Commercial License Classes
+Texas's CDL License Classes

 There are three classes of CDLs corresponding to the weight of the truck and/or trailer(s).